TomAFrench/NoteStream/README.md

 ## Contact us :envelope:

-While NoteStream was built primarily as a proof of concept in order to learn about how to use AZTEC Protocol and isn't being taken further (currently).
-I'd love to hear from anybody building on top of NoteStream, if you have any questions or just want to show off what you've made, ping me on [Twitter](https://twitter.com/tomfrench_eth).
+I'd love to hear from anybody wanting to build on top of NoteStream or building something similar.
+If you have any questions or just want to show off what you've made, ping me on [Twitter](https://twitter.com/tomfrench_eth).

 ## Contributing :raising_hand_woman: